Package Leaflet: Information for the User

 Other information

-Lipolasic is used for the symptomatic treatment of "dry eye", a dehydration of the eye surface resulting from alterations in tear secretion or quality, or when the eyelids cannot be closed partially or completely.
+Lipolasic is used for the symptomatic treatment of "dry eye", which is a dehydration of the eye surface as a result of alterations in tear secretion or tear quality.
+Dry eye disease can also be caused when the eyelids cannot be partially or fully closed.

-This eye disease is so common that one in five patients who visit an ophthalmologist suffer from it.
-Many factors can cause it, such as reduced tear production in old age, air conditioning, working on computers, hormonal changes during menopause, etc. Environmental and climatic factors can also play a role in the development of dry eye.
+This disease is so common that one in five patients who visit an ophthalmologist suffer from it.
+There are many factors that can cause it, such as reduced tear production in old age, air conditioning, computer work, hormonal changes during menopause, etc. Environmental and climatic factors can also play a role in the development of dry eye.

 During the day, we blink an average of 14,000 times.
-With each palpebral movement, a thin film of tears is distributed over the surface of the eyeball, keeping it smooth, clean, and moist, and protecting the eye from contaminants.
-When the volume or composition of the tear film is altered, desiccation (drying) of the cornea and conjunctiva occurs, and the patient experiences symptoms such as burning, feeling of dry eye, feeling of foreign body or pressure, and light sensitivity.
+With each eyelid movement, a very thin film of tears is distributed over the surface of the eyeball, keeping it smooth, clean, and moist, and protecting the eye from contaminants.
+When the volume or composition of the tear film is altered, dehydration (drying) of the cornea and conjunctiva occurs, and the symptoms experienced by the patient are burning, dry eye sensation, foreign body sensation or pressure, and sensitivity to light.

-Lipolasic is a soothing gel that moistens the eyes and provides a lubrication to the eyes and eyelids similar to that of tears.
-The carbomer in Lipolasic gel increases the thickness of the gel, keeping it in contact with the eye for a longer period of time.
+Lipolasic is a soothing gel that moisturizes the eyes and provides lubrication to the eyes and eyelids similar to that of tears.
+The carbomer in Lipolasic gel increases the thickness of the gel, making it stay in contact with the eye for a longer period.

 Your ophthalmologist has prescribed a tear substitute for the relief of your eye discomfort.
 In addition to using it consistently, you should follow these recommendations:

-However, it is also important to consult your ophthalmologist regularly for follow-up, as dry eye can lead to a serious disease if it is not treated correctly or adequately.
+However, it is also important that you regularly consult your ophthalmologist for follow-up, as dry eye can lead to a serious disease if it is treated incorrectly or inadequately.